 Students’ Union UCL is currently holding a referendum on their membership of the National Union of Students.

-Last June a motion was passed at the Union Council to put the question of NUS membership to the students of UCL.
-This followed a year of debates and referenda in universities across the country regarding their own NUS memberships.
-Now the union is asking UCL students to vote whether they would like to remain affiliated to the NUS or not.
+Last June, a motion was passed at the Union Council to put the question of NUS membership to the students of UCL following debates and referenda in universities across the country regarding their own NUS memberships.
+Now, the union is asking UCL students to vote whether they would like to remain affiliated to the NUS or not.
 Cast your vote here.
 Voting closes at 10.00am this Wednesday, the 25th of October 2017.

 The union website claims students can attend an ‘open meeting’ to find out more.
 However, with 2 days to go until voting closes, there is as of yet no information when this link is clicked.
-It is also worth noting that the reason the referendum is only taking place now is because, at the 2016 Union Council meeting, the issue was deferred to a general assembly meeting which never took place.
+The reason the referendum is only taking place now is because at the June 2016 Union Council meeting the issue was deferred to a general assembly meeting which never took place.

 (Featured image credit: Students’ Union UCL)